Celebrating our BOLDness, Brilliance, and Beauty by Honoring Our Past, Enriching Our Present, and Strengthening Our Future.

 During her time in Michigan, Marcie completed a second Masters Degree in Interactive Marketing, attended seminary, became an ordained minister and founded Fruitful Vine Ministries, an online ministry for women.
 After serving as an associate minister at North Star Christian Fellowship Church, a series of events helped Marcie to realize that her true ‘calling’ was to motivate and inspire African-American women and girls.
 It was during this season that the vision for Brown Girl Collective, a network for African American women, was born.

 Marcie relocated to Georgia in 2008 and established Brown Girl Collective in July of 2009.
-Through BGC’s online presence, Marcie inspires women and girls (and a few good men) on a daily basis by sharing information that focuses on the boldness, brilliance ,and beauty of Black women.
-Marcie is also the sole blogger for The Brown Girl Diaries and is in the process of writing a book to be published in 2016/2017.
+Through BGC’s online presence, Marcie inspires women and girls (and a few good men) on a daily basis by sharing information that focuses on the boldness, brilliance, and beauty of Black women.
+Marcie is also the sole blogger for The Brown Girl Diaries and an up-and-coming visual artist.

-As Brown Girl Collective approaches its seven-year anniversary, Marcie has plans to expand the brand by offering products, branching out into multimedia production, hosting events and developing a nonprofit to support literacy among women and girls.
+As Brown Girl Collective continues, Marcie has plans to expand the brand by offering products, branching out into multimedia production, hosting events and much more.
 Marcie believes that every Brown Girl is Bold, Brilliant and Beautiful and is committed to sharing her vision with sisters across the globe.